-To ensure your future employer fully-comprehends your abilities, it’s important to portray your skills clearly within an interview.
+To ensure your potential future employer gets a full picture of your professional profile it’s important to portray your skills clearly in an interview.
 And by understanding the types of questions that are likely to be asked, you can rehearse your answers and ensure you have shown yourself to your fullest potential.

 Here are questions likely to be asked:

 What are the top 3 skills that every good accountant has?

 For this question, the interviewer is looking for skills such as knowledge of big data concepts, business insight and communication skills.
 Top applicants will list examples of these skills too unless the interviewer asks not to.

 What’s the toughest accounting challenge you’ve ever solved?